 Plastic use has become one of the biggest issues of this generation, with bottles, bags, food packaging and straws littering our beaches and clogging up our oceans.

 While we have a long way to go to rectify this, there are many things you can do to help to preserve the planet.
-And one of those is holding your university to account and understanding what they are doing to consume materials responsibly.
+And one of those is holding your university to account and understanding what it’s doing to consume materials responsibly.

-The Times Higher Education Impact Rankings are a good place to start if you are looking to see which universities are dedicated to reducing plastic waste, minimising the use of disposable items and working to recycle more and which have policies in place for the sourcing of ethical goods.
+The Times Higher Education Impact Rankings are a good place to start if you are looking to see which universities are dedicated to reducing plastic waste, minimising the use of disposable items and working to recycle more, and which have policies in place for sourcing ethical goods.

-The SDGs look to tackle some of today’s biggest global issues and SDG 12 covers responsible consumption and production.
-More on the methodology of this SDG ranking can be found here.
+The SDGs look to tackle some of today’s biggest global issues, and SDG 12 covers responsible consumption and production.
+More on the methodology for this ranking can be found here.

 In 2017, Western Sydney University signed the UN Sustainable Development Solutions Network Higher Education Commitment.
 This means that it has committed to undertaking research in sustainable development, providing courses for students in sustainable development and responsible consumption and ensuring that its campus is environmentally sustainable and socially inclusive.